2021 Houston Astros season: American League Division Series (ALDS) vs. Chicago White Sox

 The Astros started Framber Valdez, while the White Sox started Lucas Giolito.
 The White Sox got the scoring started with a fielder's choice RBI from Eloy Jiménez.
 The Astros took the lead in the bottom of the 2nd with an RBI single from Kyle Tucker and a Chas McCormick sacrifice fly made it 2–1 Astros.
 The White Sox would storm back in the 5th, on RBI singles from Luis Robert & José Abreu and a sac fly from Yasmani Grandal.
 The Astros would tie it in the bottom half of the 5th from a 2 run single from AL batting champion Yuli Gurriel.
-The Astros would blow it open in the 7th off relievers Aaron Bummer and Craig Kimbrel, with Yordan Álvarez driving in José Altuve, Carlos Correa driving in both Alex Bregman and Yordan Álvarez before Tucker hit a 2 run home run to left to cap off the scoring.
+The Astros would blow it open in the 7th off relievers Aaron Bummer and Craig Kimbrel, with Yordan Alvarez driving in Jose Altuve, Carlos Correa driving in both Alex Bregman and Yordan Alvarez before Tucker hit a 2 run home run to left to cap off the scoring.
 Astros relievers Ryan Pressly and Kendall Graveman each worked scoreless innings to seal the Game 2 win and give the Astros a 2–0 lead heading to Guaranteed Rate Field for Game 3.